Amboy, New York: History

 The Methodist church of Amboy was organized early in the history of the town, the date not being definitely known.
 It was a part of the Salmon River Conference, but in 1836 became a part of the Black River Conference.
 The pastor at the time of the change was Rev. W. H. Gaylord.
 The church has always been prosperous.
 The church edifice was erected prior to 1850.
 A Methodist society was organized at Carterville about 1870, and the edifice erected in 1871.
-The first trustees were N. H. Adams, Charles H. Jeliff, and Daniel T. Morton.
-Both Methodist churches are now served by Rev. William Ashford, and have a combined membership of about 112.
-The entire property, including a parsonage, is valued at $2,400.